 Make your URLs geo-specific where necessary.
 Whichever approach you choose to structure your site URLs, maintain a uniform, logical system.
 This will make it easier for Google to index your individual web pages correctly.

-Once you have built location-specific web pages, you should optimize them for the search engines to comprehend what each page is about.
+Once you have built location-specific web pages, optimize each page for the search engines to comprehend what each page is about.
+Here are some useful SEO tips.

-In the above-described example, you may notice that title tag not only identifies the service, but also mentions the location.
+In the above-described example, you may notice that the title tag not only identifies the service but also mentions the location.
 And the meta description too correctly describes the service to attract targeted visitors and also includes the location.

 Content Best Practices

-Once location-specific pages have been created and meta tags have been optimized, you should develop relevant, localized content for each page.
+Once location-specific pages have been created and meta tags have been optimized, the next step is to develop relevant, localized content for each page.
 Many business websites make the cardinal error of creating thin location pages without much local content.
 You should try to cover local information that your target audience may like to know.

 Some of the ideas for localized content include: